xtraeme-xt/footnotereap/README.md

 ## Instructions

-To run the application you will need to have of Internet Explorer installed.
-Originally the tool was designed to be browser independent, but unfortunately due to a longstanding bug in Firefox and Chrome ([Bug #649021](https://bugzilla.mozilla.org/show_bug.cgi?id=649021 ) - ''Flash steals focus from inputs floated over it on double click'') I was forced to use browser specific features.
-Ideally the user should have Internet Explorer version 9 or greater.
-While footnotereap will work with IE 8 and under some of the more advanced features to get the year, month, case id, and location information won't behave as intended.
+To run FootnoteReaper you will need to have Internet Explorer installed.
+The program was originally designed to be browser independent, but unfortunately due to a longstanding bug in Firefox and Chrome ([Bug #649021](https://bugzilla.mozilla.org/show_bug.cgi?id=649021 ) - ''Flash steals focus from inputs floated over it on double click'') it became necessary to use browser specific features.
+Ideally you should be running Internet Explorer version 9 or greater.
+The program will work with IE 8 and under, but some of the more advanced features to get the year, month, case id, and location information won't behave as intended.

 1. [Download the application](https://mega.co.nz/#!INlCWD7Z!bz_bxENvRtxrggAI1MTl8LDgGVgSoZoh8lOpA0SOsgw) and [data files here](https://code.google.com/p/footnotereap/downloads/detail?name=DataFiles_v0.0.1.1.zip) (the data will change very infrequently)
 2. Unzip the contents
 3. Run FootnoteReap.lnk (or for more verbose output FootnoteReapDbg - avoid running footnote.exe directly)
 4. Navigate the browser to a footnote document that you'd like to download
-5. Login to your account (make sure to do this every time <i>before</i> you "Start/Resume")
+5. Login to your account (make sure to do this every time _before_ you "Start/Resume")
 6. Click "Initialize" and follow the instructions
-7. Click "Start/Resume" <br>(note: when pausing please give the application 10 to 20 seconds to finish operating.
+7. Click "Start/Resume"
+(note: when pausing please give the application 10 to 20 seconds to finish operating.
 If the logging facility is enabled you'll know this has completed when it prints out the statistics detailing what was recently downloaded.)

 ## Tips
 - If the application gets stuck or you need to do a quick exit.
 Hit ALT+CTRL+SHIFT+E or go down to the task tray and find the following icon: